How To Sing Like Chris Cornell

 - Ribs out

-Learning how to sing with your ribs out, known as Appoggio singing technique in the classical world, will allow you to control your breathing and resonance by extension of the diaphragm rather than contraction of your ribs.
+Learning how to sing with your ribs out, known as Support or Appoggio singing technique in the classical world, will allow you to control your breathing and resonance by extension of the diaphragm rather than contraction of your ribs.
 A fantastic way to widen your ribs is to stand straight using the first three singing posture steps above, and then attempt to raise your sternum without breathing in.
 If you learn how to do this in the right manner, your ribs will widen and your stomach will contract – allowing you to then breathe by engaging the diaphragm.
-A great trick for testing whether you’re singing with appoggio singing technique the right way is to stand in front of a mirror while pacticing and ensure that your shoulders and chest are STATIONARY whilst you are breathing – that’s right, your chest should actually stay in this widened rib position and strong stance each time you breath.
+A great trick for testing whether you’re singing with appoggio singing technique the right way is to stand in front of a mirror while pactising and ensure that your shoulders and chest are STATIONARY whilst you are breathing – that’s right, your chest should actually stay in this widened rib position and strong stance each time you breath.
 If your ribs contract or expand while breathing, then you’re not setting up the proper singing posture before you engage the diaphragm.

 Your breathing diaphragm is a large dome-shaped muscle that lies below your lung cavity.
 As an involuntary muscle, you need to learn how to engage your diaphragm by first using adjoining musculature and visualisation techniques to develop control over this important breathing function.
 As you engage your singing diaphragm, it lowers into the abdominal cavity and creates a ‘negative space’ or ‘vacuum’ where air is drawn down into this space to allow you to resonate with air pressure when you sing rather than air FLOW like when most people speak.

 A great way to learn how to engage the diaphragm is to first take your STRONG proper singing posture, and then figuratively imagine that you are breathing low and sharp through a drinking straw.
 You can also try toggling your breathing in between your nose and your mouth which will actually serve two functions, engaging the diaphragm and also developing control over your soft palate, another one of the important “big three” muscles you use in singing, which we’ll talk about next.
-When you’ve engaged your diaphragm correctly, it will feel more as though your breathing is occuring in/from your belly rather than your chest, and when I show you how to sing with resonance, you’ll almost feel as though your singing without airflow.
+When you’ve engaged your diaphragm correctly, it will feel more as though your breathing is occurring in/from your belly rather than your chest, and when I show you how to sing with resonance, you’ll almost feel as though you are singing without airflow.

-Singing with resonance instead of breathiness is the key to SINGING rather than simply SPEAKING – learning how to resonate and eliminate unneccesary airflow from your singing voice will allow you to sing higher than ever before and develop POWER throughout your whole vocal range, while also ensuring your voice is safe, healthy and constantly growing
+Singing with resonance instead of breathiness is the key to SINGING rather than simply SPEAKING – learning how to resonate and eliminate unnecessary airflow from your singing voice will allow you to sing higher than ever before and develop POWER throughout your whole vocal range, while also ensuring your voice is safe, healthy and constantly growing

 A geat way to learn how to resonate properly is to develop vocal placement, which we’ll get to soon – but for now, lets discuss that pesky soft palate.
 What is the soft palate, and why is it SO important when we’re singing?